-Clara: The most obvious one is tightness in the chest, like a physical tightness in the chest.
+CRO–The most obvious one is tightness in the chest, like a physical tightness in the chest.
 Or another way is to look at someone’s posture or look at your own posture and if shoulders are rounded forward.
 With rounded shoulders, there’s this idea of physically protecting your heart.
-Or if you having any injuries that are happening in the chest or the shoulders that generally tells you that something’s going on in the heart.
+Or if you have any injuries in the chest or the shoulders that generally tells you that something’s going on in the heart.

 A shallow breath would be the other biggest obvious one.
 So if you can’t breathe deep, there’s a constriction in the chest.
-As physical practitioners of yoga, we practice Asana versus meditation and we always come to the body first because the body never lies.
-One thing I like to do is to take a couple of deep breaths and go into my body and observe how you feel.
-One of my favorite things to do at the beginning of my own practice is a body scan to see how I feel and where my body needs attention.
+As physical yoga practitioners, we practice Asana versus meditation, and we always come to the body first because the body never lies.
+I like to take a couple of deep breaths and go into my body and observe how you feel.
+One of my favourite things to do at the beginning of my own practice is a body scan to see how I feel and where my body needs attention.

 Community versus Compensation